Avalanche-io/c4/README.md

 ```

 The c4 id, only 4 characters longer, includes a label and is easily selectable by double clicking.
 If you double click on
-the above sha-512 you'll see that it you don't select the entire string.
+the above sha-512 you'll see that you don't select the entire string.

 ### C4 Lang